 - Old Shutters.
 To continue the shabby-chic scheme, if you can get your hands on an old pair of wooden window shutters, these make an ideal AC screen and can be blended into the surroundings with nothing but a coat of paint.

-And there you are, seven simple solutions to the problem of unsightly outside AC units.
+And there you are, seven simple solutions to the problem of unsightly outside air conditioner power surge.
 Just remember to leave enough space around the unit to let us in to do our job, maintenance and repair.

 We hope you will find some inspiration in this article!
 For more topic-related articles, visit our blog, today!